-Bacteria such as Pedobacter spp can act on many species of microalgae of red tide plankton as, for example, Microcyctis aeruginosa [34] function for controlling harmful blooms and further studies will provide new insights into its role in water environment with prospects to use this algicidal bacteria as microbial pesticides.
+Some bacteria may play an important role in the control of harmful algae blooms.
+Bacteria such as Pedobacter spp can act on many species of microalgae of red tide plankton such as, for example, Microcyctis aeruginosa [34].
+Further studies will provide new insights into its role in water environment with prospects to use these algicidal bacteria as microbial pesticides.